code-pankaj/Zentro/server/Readme.md

 - Check if user already exists or not
 - Hash the password using bcrytp
 - Create new user and store the hashed password
+- Create a user session if not present

 ### Login Flow -

 - Retrive login credentials from req.body
 - Check if user exists or not
 - Verify the password
+- Create a session for the user

+### Redis

+( still need to study many stuff )
+- Using redis for storing sessions
+- Using redis store